fhede/Archlinux-dots/Kernel-6.5.0-linux-FH/README.md

 I also use system76cheduler from archlinux testing.

-Fastest kernel ever for me with no glithces and very high responsivness.
+Fastest kernel ever for me with no glitches and very high responsivness.